 We will use the Zoom video conferencing software, licensed to Humboldt University of Berlin.
 You will be able to use computer audio and video in connection with the Zoom client software or by using the Google Chrome web browser.
 Also available is sharing a presentation or sharing your screen, e.g. for demoing a website.
 It will be also possible to join with audio by international phone.

 About the Working Group

 The Working Group Digital Initiatives started in 2015, with a workshop during the Universeum meeting in Athens.
-Since then we have organised workshops in Utrecht, Belgrade and Glasgow, around different topics on digital academic heritage.
+Since then we have organised workshops in Utrecht, Belgrade, Glasgow and Brno, around different topics on digital academic heritage (see below).